Paul Riley (footballer)

 Paul Riley (born 23 September 1963) is an English former football player and coach.

 He spent his entire professional playing career in American leagues, including the American Professional Soccer League and the USISL.
 He has been a coach, mostly of women's teams, since the 1990s.
-In 2021 he was accused of sexual misconduct and mistreatment of players that spanned over a 10-year coaching period.
+In 2021, he was accused of sexual misconduct and mistreatment of players that spanned over a 10-year coaching period in the National Women's Soccer League and its predecessors.
+In January 2023, following an investigation conducted jointly by the NWSL and its players’ union, Riley was permanently banned from coaching in the league.

 Playing career

 Youth

 In 1982, Riley came to the United States to attend Adelphi University.
 From 1982 to 1985, he played on the Adelphi Panthers men's soccer team.
 In 1999, Adelphi inducted Riley into the school's Hall of Fame.

 Club career

 After graduation, Riley became a manager, but in 1988, he turned professional when he joined the Albany Capitals of the American Soccer League.
 The Capitals did not renew his contract at the end of the season and Riley moved to the New Jersey Eagles for the 1989 and 1990 season.
 In 1990, the Eagles played in the American Professional Soccer League which had been formed by the merger of the American Soccer League and the Western Soccer League.
 Riley was 1989 All League and 1990 Second Team All League.
 In 1991, Riley moved down to Glen Cove of the New England Professional Soccer League.
 Glen Cove won the league championship as Riley was named MVP.
 In 1992, he again moved, this time to Hercules, again winning the NEPSL title.
 In 1993, he played for New York Atlas.
 In 1994, Riley returned to professional soccer with the expansion Long Island Rough Riders of the USISL.
 In 1995, Riley and his teammates won the league title.
 When he retired at the end of the 1997 season, Riley held the team's all-time career record for assists.